kuleuven/iRODS-Dataverse/Metadatablocks.md

 * **multiple:**
-  * true : multiple value are possible we put our dictionary/dictionaries in a list
+  * true: multiple value are possible we put our dictionary/dictionaries in a list
   * false:  multiple value are not possible, no list

 * **typeName:**